-To receive a Schedule Loss of Use award, your doctor’s opinion is needed.
-If you have a permanent physical deficit once your injury has reached maximum medical improvement, meaning no additional healing is expected, your doctor will assess a percentage of schedule loss of use.
-Maximum medical improvement is usually reached one year from the injury or last surgery, but can vary.
+To receive an SLU award, your doctor’s opinion is needed.
+If you have a permanent disability once your injury has reached maximum medical improvement, meaning no additional healing is expected, your doctor will assess a percentage of schedule loss of use.
+Maximum medical improvement is usually reached one year from the injury or last surgery but can vary.

 The opinions from your doctor and the insurance company’s doctor will be considered by the Judge to determine your schedule loss of use percentage and award.
 Usually, because there is a difference of opinions, either negotiation or litigation is required for settlement.